 In the final analysis, instead of 30 symptoms in the case, you may find that you’re down to 5 or 10!

-So, it’s what’s unusual, excessive, repetitive, peculiar and striking that matters, and remember to treat the suffering first and look for causes and keynotes of remedies.
+So, it’s what’s unusual, excessive, repetitive, peculiar and striking that matters, and of course, the cause; remember to treat the suffering first and look for keynotes of remedies.

 If there are “layers” in a case, each layer will begin with a CAUSE, which will shift a person over to a new remedy picture–or, it might take him deeper into his own constitutional state; for example, there’s the “healthy” Sulphur who’s ambitious, pursuing a career, getting good grades, warm body temperature, loves the outdoors, extroverted, active, and so on; and then there’s the “unhealthy” Sulphur, who’s reclusive, stays indoors, is chilly, and has become lazy and stopped trying.
 A healthy Sulphur, after failing repeatedly in business, for example, might take on this new state, but it’s still Sulphur!